 - Give or attend a demonstration of boat/fishing gear cleaning to prevent spread of invasive aquatic plants and insects.

 - Showcase native species at your retail garden center.

-- Protect Pennsylvania native species by reporting locations taken over by nonnative invasive trees, fish, or plants: Here are ways to report invasive plants, fish, and other species.
+- Report locations that have been taken over by invasive trees, fish, or plants: Here are ways to report invasive plants, fish, and other species.